 Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

-install wan2.2 models into comfyui
+install wan2.2 model in comfyui

 Creating high-quality, cinematic videos with AI has always been a challenge.
 Models often hit limits in performance, visuals, or require heavy computing power that makes them impractical for most creators.
-Wan2.2 steps in a major upgrade of Wan2.1 designed by Alibaba to deliver sharper visuals, smoother motion, and greater creative control, without demanding extra resources.
+Wan2.2 steps in a major upgrade of Wan2.1 released by Alibaba to deliver sharper visuals, smoother motion, and greater creative control, without demanding extra resources.

 Built on +65.6% more images and +83.2% more videos than its predecessor Wan2.1, Wan2.2 leverages a Mixture of Experts (MoE) architecture.
 You can find more details into their research paper.
 This approach improves generalization across motion, semantics, and aesthetics, setting new benchmarks against both open-source and closed-source alternatives.